microsoft/Microsoft.Unity.Analyzers/doc/index.md

 [USP0006](USP0006.md) | IDE0051 | Don't flag private fields with SerializeField or SerializeReference attributes as unused [USP0007](USP0007.md) | CS0649 | Don't flag fields with SerializeField or SerializeReference attributes as never assigned [USP0008](USP0008.md) | IDE0051 | Don't flag private methods used with Invoke/InvokeRepeating or StartCoroutine/StopCoroutine as unused
+[USP0009](USP0009.md) | IDE0051 | Don't flag methods with the ContextMenu attribute or referenced by a field with the ContextMenuItem attribute as unused.
+[USP0010](USP0010.md) | IDE0051 | Don't flag fields with the ContextMenuItem attribute as unused
+[USP0011](USP0011.md) | IDE0044 | Don't make fields with the ContextMenuItem attribute read-only